Institut Rousseau

-The Rousseau Institute is a French think tank created in 2020, led by Nicolas Dufrêne and Chloé Ridel.
+The Rousseau Institute is a French think tank created in 2020, led by Nicolas Dufrêne.
 The institute publishes mainly works relating to the French and European economy.

 Main areas of research concentrate on the climate transition, digital sovereignty, egalitarian democracy and republican participation.

 Overview

 The Rousseau Institute is a think tank created on 4 March 2020 in Paris and which defines itself as a "laboratory of ideas which attempts to reconcile republican refoundation and political ecology".

 The institute sees itself in the tradition of Jean-Jacques Rousseau, who emphasised the sovereignty of the people, and free will based on exercised reason as the path to modernity.
 The institute's work follows a generalist framework.

 The French newspaper L'Humanité classifies the journal on the left side of the political spectrum.

 Operations

-Headed by Nicolas Dufrêne, a senior civil servant and essayist, the Rousseau Institute has had the economist Gaël Giraud as its honorary president since 2020.
-Its deputy director is Chloé Ridel, a senior civil servant and specialist in European issues.
+Headed by Nicolas Dufrêne, a senior civil servant and essayist, Its deputy director is Beverly Toudic.
 Its director of studies is Benjamin Morel, lecturer in public law.

 Its scientific council has some twenty members, including the demographer Hervé Le Bras, the geographer Anaïs Voy-Gillis, and magistrate Magali Lafourcade.
 Fabien Escalona, Pavlina R. Tcherneva, Nathan Sperber and Christophe Ventura are also part of the scientific board.

 The institute is financed by donations and membership fees.
 It is constituted as an association.